Qatten: A General Framework for Cooperative Multiagent Reinforcement Learning: Theoretical Analysis of Global and Individual Q-values

-The reason why in cooperative setting $\lambda_i(s)$ in Theorem~\ref{theorem-linear} are non-negative is the the following.
-The common goal of agents is to maximize global Q-value $Q_{tot}$.
-If the coefficient $\lambda_i(s)$ of agent $i$ is negative, increasing of $Q^i$ will have a negative impact on the global value $Q_{tot}$.
-In this case, agent $i$ sits in a competitive position against the whole group $Q_{tot}$.
-This is a violation of the cooperative assumption.

-The major reason behind Theorem~\ref{theorem-linear} is the following.
-Every agent $i$ is connected to the whole group - an independent agent $i$ should not be considered as a group member.
-This means mathematically that the variation of individual Q-value $Q^i$ will have an impact (negative or positive) on the global Q-value $Q_{tot}$, that is
+Without any loss of generality, we assume that there is no 'independent' agent unrelated to the whole group, since an independent agent $i$ should not be considered as a group member, or it can be simply treated as an independent agent to optimize its policy.
+This means mathematically that the variation of individual Q-value $Q^i$ will have an impact (negative or positive) on the global Q-value $Q_{tot}$, that is $\frac{\partial{Q_{tot}}}{\partial{Q^i}}$ cannot be {\it identically} zero (whereas admitting {\it some} zero points is allowed),